Industry-Specific

 Apply at ClearValue Lending

-ClearValue Lending routes handyman business loan applications to a single matched lender.
+ClearValue Lending routes handyman business loan applications to the funding partners best matched to it.
 One application.
-Submit your revenue history and business profile and get a single matched offer — whether you need a Microloan-range credit line or an equipment loan for a truck.
+Submit your revenue history and business profile and get matched with the right funding partners — whether you need a Microloan-range credit line or an equipment loan for a truck.

 Sources